1970s Pen Tray Desk Lamp

 Materials: Brown plastic pen tray.
 Chromed rod.
-Vanilla/beige painted lampshade.
+Cream/beige painted lampshade.
 Porcelain socket.

 Total Height: 43 cm / 31.49”